AntoCuc/Publo/README.md

 We bet a fancy coffee that I would be able to write and release a basic markdown editor on my train home (1.5 hours).
 Needless to say the challenge was accepted.
 Publo was born.
 The first few commits show Publo in its infancy.

-Since then Publo was ported to the JavaFX GUI library.
+Since then Publo was ported to JavaFX.
 The application is very simple in its current form.

 The original principle of speed of development entailed that Publo's features are very limited and that is still the case.